tmarfil/f5-proxy-protocol-gateway-irule/Readme.md

 - A client machine with `netcat` or `socat`
 - Access to the F5 logs (`/var/log/ltm`)
 - A backend web server that echoes headers
+- Standard virtual server must have an HTTP profile applied
+- Standard virtual server with or without an SSL Client profile applied

 ### Test 1: Proxy Protocol v1